 Data relating to your online activity on our website with respect to our Services, includes the following:

-We use this information to create and secure your lightmeter.io account to make sure only you can access your installation.
-We will also use it to contact you regarding your account status (activation, upgrades, suspension, make inactive, closure) as well as regarding payments and service subscriptions.
+We use this information to create and secure your lightmeter.io account, to make sure only you can access your installation, and to support the secure and efficient operation of your email servers for your email users.
+We will also use it to contact you regarding your account status (activation, upgrades, suspension, make inactive, closure) as well as regarding any requested payments and service subscriptions.

 We will use the information to send you so-called system-alert messages to inform you of planned maintenance work, system improvements, version updates and other customer service information.
 Additionally, we may use your contact data to send you updates on our latest services and products or to contact you so we can learn more about our clients.